Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "The slaughterhouse is enough," Adam grunted.
 He rolled over slightly and caused a minor landslide, while also crushing Jack even deeper into the couch.
 "I don’t *care* what they get up to in their spare time.
 They *eat* people."

 "I guess that’s the thing.
 They’re genuinely, *truly* alien," Akiyama said.
-"Like… most other ETs are just folks, y’know?
+"Like... most other ETs are just folks, y’know?
 Weird-shaped folks with funny ways but whatever.
 Hunters might as well be goddamn termites.
 Could be there’s no point trying to understand ‘em."

 "I’m with ‘Horse," Daar said.
 "I don’t *wanna* unnerstand ‘em."